 Meaning: Lingering aftermath

-Example: Resentment remained like embers glowing after fire.
+Example: Resentment remained like embers glowing after the fire.

 Why Use Similes for War?